 5. Will you share your learning with other agencies?

 Yes, we plan to share the research outcome with everyone who is interested to learn about the survey.
-Our research outcome will be shared free of cost with everyone and will be especially shared with universities in India so that they can enlighten the students who we think are the next generation that will make the necessary impact.
+Our research outcome will be shared free of cost with everyone and will be especially shared with universities in India so that they can sensitize and educate.
+This is important to us as we think that the students are the next generation that will make the necessary impact.
 We will also be sharing the survey with some universities in Germany.

 6. Why did you choose Maharashtra to conduct the survey?

 We have been working in the state of Maharashtra since the year 2012.
 We have planned massive projects of providing rural communities in the state with access to environmentally sustainable toilets.
 So we think our detailed survey in the state will be of great aid to make our future projects successful.
 Also, our team has build a very strong network of people in this state which will help us in the smooth execution of the survey.
 We would also like to conduct similar surveys in other states of India in the future.

 The survey is being mentored by some of India’s top social scientists.
 We think their thorough knowledge and in-depth awareness of the current social fault lines in the Indian society will make the research study very relevant and scientific.